gfargo/tMemory/readme.md

    - Use arrow keys to navigate the grid
    - Press Space to flip a card
    - Match pairs of cards to score points
+   - In 2P mode, players take turns
-   - In vs AI mode, take turns with the AI opponent
+   - In AI mode, take turns with the AI opponent

 3. **Game Over**:
    - View your completion time